Photo: RIKI JAPOW GUIDE

 Gear Setup Recommended for Beginner BC Skiers

-The VÖLKL BLAZE10 has a nice, loose feel, and even if you're positioned far back, it doesn't suddenly lurch, allowing you to ski with confidence even in bad snow.
-Even on good snow, boards that are easy to control allow you to ski boldly and enjoyably.
-When
+The VÖLKL BLAZE10 has a pleasantly loose feel; even if your position shifts to the back, it won't suddenly accelerate, allowing you to ski with confidence even in poor snow conditions.
+Even in good snow, a ski that's easy to control allows for more aggressive and enjoyable skiing.
+For

-it comes to bindings, choose ones that are easy to put on, walk in, and reasonably lightweight.
-I recommend the G3 ION, having used them in many areas for several years and feeling confident in them.
-Beginners rarely notice the difference in binding performance in powder, so I recommend ones with good walking performance for climbing, which is difficult for beginners.
+bindings, choose something that's easy to put on, comfortable to walk in, and reasonably lightweight.
+I recommend the G3 ION because I've used it in many areas for several years and feel confident in its performance.
+Beginners rarely notice the difference in binding performance in powder, so I think it's best to choose something with good walking performance for uphill skiing, which is often a challenge for backcountry beginners.

 The same goes for boots.
-You can't ski without walking, so wear boots that are easy to walk in and aim to get to the top of the slope without getting tired.
-Unlike on the slopes, there are no patrols to help you, so the first priority is to avoid falling and control your speed about 70% of the time.
-It might be better to wait until you've gained more experience before using stiffer boots for racing.
+You can't ski without walking, so aim for boots that are easy to walk in and allow you to stand on the slope without getting tired.
+Unlike groomed slopes, there's no patrol to help you out, so the most important things are to avoid falling and to control your speed to about 70%.
+You might want to wait until you have more experience before getting stiff racing boots.

 I don't want to compromise on the glide, but I want it to be as light as possible